z502185331/Web-privacy-mode-extension/README.md

-## Synopsis
+# Introduction
 The KEEPrivate mainly helps users to use Incognito Mode in Chrome efficiently and conveniently.
 The KEEPrivate provide the following features:
--Open the current page in Incognito Mode by simply click -Remove session cookies / all cookies related with the current page -Remove the browsing history of the current page -Remove the Recent Closely history of the current page -Block third-party trackers by blocking the third-party cookies and JavaScript -Simplify the operation
+ - Open the current page in Incognito Mode by simply click
+ - Remove session cookies / all cookies related with the current page
+ - Remove the browsing history of the current page
+ - Remove the Recent Closely history of the current page
+ - Block third-party trackers by blocking the third-party cookies and JavaScript
---Close the previous page
+ - Close the previous page
---Close the previous window
+ - Close the previous window
---Open all the page in the same Incognito window --Double click to open all the pages in incognito window --Blacklist(Any website containing the key words will automatically open in incognito mode)
+ - Open all the page in the same Incognito window
+ - Double click to open all the pages in incognito window
+ - Blacklist(Any website containing the key words will automatically open in incognito mode)

 ## Code Example